liuliu/ccv/doc/nnc.md

  3. The evaluation function is called, and depends on the result, the execution within the sub-graph will either abort (break), or continue, until all the destination command instances executed and reached;
  4. Once all destination command instances executed and reached, we will start from step 1. again.

 For *`while` type symbolic sub-graph*, the obvious question would be how *SSA* rule plays out in the loop structure.
-We allow in the sub-graph to specify certain output tensor symbols map to the input tensor symbols in the loop, practically made these input tensor symbols parameters.
+We allow in the sub-graph to specify certain output tensor symbols carry over to the input tensor symbols in the next round, practically made these input tensor symbols parameters.
 The *compilation* step will handle this properly and allocate the input tensors at the same memory locations as the output tensors (there are `ccv_nnc_tensor_multiview_t` workaround if the condition cannot be satisfied).

 When doing *automatic differentiation*, a `ccv_nnc_tensor_tape_t` need to be provided for the *`while` type sub-graph* to record the outputs properly.

+### `case..of` Type Sub-Graph

+The *`case..of` type sub-graph* is another special type of a **symbolic graph** or a **computation graph**.
+It expresses a generic branch structure with custom evaluation function supplied.

+The *`case..of` type sub-graph* contains several separate sub-graphs identified by indexes from 0 to n:

+ 1. The evaluation function is called, if the result is >= 0, a sub-graph is selected for execution, otherwise, jump to step 3.;
+ 2. The selected sub-graph executed from beginning to end;
+ 3. If the result is < 0, no sub-graph executed.

+For *`case..of` type symbolic sub-graph*, if a tensor symbol is *written-once*, how to proceed if all sub-graphs skipped (in typical case, if a sub-graph executed, presumably, the tensor you want will be written by a command in that sub-graph)?
+We allow you to specify for these output tensor symbols, which symbol from the input can be supplied as *replacement*.
+The *compilation* step will ensure a `ccv_nnc_tensor_multiview_t` is created to handle these cases.

+When doing *automatic differentiation*, a `ccv_nnc_tensor_tape_t` need to be provided for the *`case..of` type sub-graph* to record the outputs properly.

 ### Limits and Constraints